In this post we discuss why you shouldn’t use dead hangs for shoulder pain, despite their popularity on social media.

 What movements provoke your shoulder pain?

-For many people with shoulder pain, raising their arms overhead will cause discomfort.
-In other words the exact same position that your shoulders are cranked into in the dead hang.
+Like many people with shoulder pain, you may find raising your arms overhead causes discomfort.
+This is the exact same position that your shoulders are forced into in the dead hang.

 If you can’t achieve a particular position due to pain or the inability of muscles to perform their job, rarely does using an external force to take you there solve the issue.